Upcycling: give your clothes a second life

 The final word…

 According to the Danish Fashion Institute, it is the second most polluting industry in the world, after oil.
-Upcycling certainly doesn't do everything, but it allows you to create, produce and consume in a slightly more eco-responsible way.
+Upcycling certainly doesn't do everything, but it allows us to create, produce and consume in a slightly more eco-responsible way.

 Our items Related